Flatmates sees the two young attorneys getting settled; on bicycles and around the court they start exploring their new relationship.

 The first six months at JTH passed in a flash with the young women finding that they had much in common.
 Janet had let things slide whilst at university, particularly her swimming, but in her last year she was runner up to the tennis champion.

 With all her triathlons Santie was super fit but flatly refused to play tennis at Janet’s suggestion.

-‘I won’t play tennis, Janet; it brings back too many old memories.
+‘I do not want to play tennis, Janet; it brings back too many old memories.
 What about some cycling?’

 ‘Oh, well, okay.
-I’ll have to start by buying a bike; they don’t come cheap, do they?
+I will have to start by buying a bike; they do not come cheap, do they?
 Mum gave me two thousand rand for Christmas.
-She suggested I buy a microwave or something but, since the flat has one, would that be enough for a bike?’
+She suggested I buy a microwave or something but, since the flat has one, would that be enough for a bicycle?’

 ‘Yes, we could get something second hand for that.
-Let’s watch the newspaper.’
+Let us watch the newspaper.’

-Getting Janet onto the road and back into the pool wasn’t difficult, but Santie stubbornly refused to venture onto the court.
-‘I don’t understand why you are being so evasive about a game of tennis?
+Getting Janet onto the road and back into the pool was not difficult, but Santie stubbornly refused to venture onto the court.
+"I do not understand why you are being so evasive about a game of tennis?
 This is quite a nice racquet.
-A bit old fashioned but it’s good enough; hardly used,’ she said after rummaging around in her cupboard.
+A bit old fashioned but it is good enough; hardly used," she said after rummaging around in her cupboard.

 ‘But why, Santie?
-It's is a lovely game.
-You teach me to cycle, and I’ll teach you to play tennis.’
+It is such a lovely game.
+You teach me to cycle, and I will help you to play tennis.’
 Janet was equally emphatic.

 Santie just shook her head and it was some weeks before Janet finally got it out of her.
 ‘I used to play with my mum before she died.
 In fact, I was playing in a tournament the day she was taken to hospital; I never saw her alive again.’